Minimality of topological matrix groups and Fermat primes: Introduction

 \section{Introduction}

-It is a well-known phenomenon that many natural topological groups in analysis and geometry are minimal \cite{DPS89,Stoyanov,RS,Mayer,Gl,DM14,BT, Duchesne}.
+It is a well-known phenomenon that many natural topological groups in analysis and geometry are minimal \cite{DPS89,Stoyanov,RS,Mayer,Usp, Gl, DM14, BT, Duchesne}.
 For a survey, regarding minimality in topological groups, we refer to \cite{DM14}.

 All topological spaces in the sequel are Hausdorff.
-A topological group $G$ is \emph{minimal} \cite{Doitch,S71} if it does not admit a strictly coarser group topology (equivalently, if every continuous isomorphism $f \colon G\to H$, with $H$ a topological group, is a topological isomorphism).
+A topological group $G$ is \emph{minimal} \cite{Doitch,S71} if every continuous isomorphism $f \colon G\to H$, with $H$ a topological group, is a topological isomorphism (equivalently, if $G$ does not admit a strictly coarser group topology).
 If every quotient of $G$ is minimal, then $G$ is called \emph{totally minimal} \cite{DP}.
 Recall also \cite{MEG04,DM10} that a subgroup $H$ of $G$ is said to be \emph{relatively minimal} (resp., \emph{co-minimal}) in $G$ if every coarser group topology on $G$ induces on $H$ (resp., on the coset set $G/H$) the original topology.